Penne alla Vodka

 - Add the garlic and cook until fragrant, about 30 seconds.

-- Add the crushed tomatoes and the tomato paste and cook, stirring, until thick, about 2 minutes.
+- Add the crushed tomatoes, passata and the tomato paste and cook, stirring until combined and sauce is slightly thicker, about 2 minutes.

-- Toss the sauce with the pasta to coat adding a bit of the reserved cooking water to get the desired texture.
+- Add the pasta to the sauce and gently toss to coat adding a bit of the reserved cooking water a bit at a time to get the desired texture.